December 21 - 11

 “OPTICAL 3 : AMERITRONICA” featuring Folk and Americana infused electronic music performances from Mountains (New York), Benoit Pioulard (Portland) and Goldmund (Boston)

 For the third installment of this year’s OPTICAL showcases at the 2009 Decibel Festival, PlayNetwork and Decibel enthusiastically bring a very recently coined genre of advanced electronic, electric and acoustic music that draws on such far-flung and older strains of American folk, classical and early traditional musics with the most advanced of electronic and digital composition.
 Coined AMERITRONICA this is a pastoral, expansive music that is evocative of nature, wide-open vistas that is yet compellingly modern, technological and abstract.

-There is no better example of this sound than that of the New York duo of Koen Holtkamp and Brendon Anderegg as Mountains....
+There is no better example of this sound than that of the New York duo of Koen Holtkamp and Brendon Anderegg as Mountains.
+Through their own exceptional works and the releases on their Apestaartje label they’ve established themselves as the forerunners of a new hybrid sound that situations itself between the plucked acoustic guitar techniques of Americana legend John Fahey and the subtle electronic textures of labels like Raster-Noton,...
 Read More

 July 30 - 09

 I just came across this video, which is one of the most interesting public a/v installations I’ve ever seen.
 The artists are basically doing animated 3D projections onto very large, sterile building in Hamburg.
 The projections and sound design give the illusion that the building is actually changing form.
 It’s a simple but very effective installation that I think urban landscapes need more of.
 Think of all the boring buildings that could be completely transformed with the use of a projector.